Aliemeka/Solution/README.md

 # Quiz App

 ## Some things I learnt
-* Integrating bootsttrap in react.
+* Integrating bootstrap in react.
-* The benefits of react modular nature.
+* The pros of react's modular nature.
-*

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).